greatday4april/v4/content/featured/Blismo-Blisness/index.md

   - Flutter
   - Firebase
   - Google Cloud Functions
+disableExternalIcon: true
 showInProjects: true
 ---

-**Blismo** for consumer and **Blisness** for business, available on [App Store](https://apps.apple.com/us/app/blismo/id1429582592) are two apps positioned as Starbucks App for local businesses, which provides digital membership service to regular customers of local brick and mortar businesses
+**Blismo** for consumer and **Blisness** for business, available on [App Store](https://apps.apple.com/us/app/blismo/id1429582592) are two apps positioned as Starbucks App for local businesses, which provides digital membership service to regular customers of local brick and mortar businesses。